Lake Tanganyika sardine: Description

-A typical clupeid, this is a small silver fish with a brighter stripe down the lateral line, a broad snout with tapering sides.
+A typical clupeiform, this is a small silver fish with a brighter stripe down the lateral line, a broad snout with tapering sides.
 It has a relatively large swim bladder which allows it to travel large vertical distances in the water column.
 The maximum length is 17 cm, but most specimens are about 10 cm long and they are thought to be sexually mature at 6.8 cm.

 Biology

 Lake Tanganyika sardines undergo vertical migrations, spending the day in tight shoals in deep water, rising to the surface at dawn and dusk while spending the remainder of the night dispersed widely throughout the pelagic waters, although in Lake Kivu the fish move to the surface during the early morning and late afternoon.
 It is thought that these movements follow those of its food source, zooplankton but in Lake Kariba they do not.
 It seems that the fish and the plankton are responding to the same stimuli meaning that they occur in the same locations at similar times.
 One theory is that this may be a reaction to light intensity and be protection against predators, similar to that reported in marine clupeids.